-Mistake-plagued Seahawks have time to right ship, but it must start Thursday vs. Cardinals
+Loss to Washington could haunt mistake-plagued Seahawks all season

-The Seahawks seemed generally glad that they have to wait just four days to play again Thursday night at Arizona, despite the physical challenges of such a quick turnaround.
-But this needs to be a game that prompts an immediate reduction in the self-inflicted mistakes, especially penalties, that were prevalent in Sunday's 17-14 loss to...
+The Seahawks seemed generally glad that they have to wait just four days to play again Thursday at Arizona.
+But they need an immediate reduction in the mistakes that were prevalent in Sunday's 17-14 loss to Washington.

 Remember the glow of optimism that prevailed last week when Russell Wilson pulled off a dramatic comeback victory, and then the Seahawks went out and traded for All-Pro tackle Duane Brown?